Ibbenbüren: History

 After Ibbenbüren repeatedly fell under control of the Netherlands and Spain in the Dutch Revolt, it was assigned to the House of Orange-Nassau after the Peace of Westphalia in 1648.
 Around this time was the beginning of iron ore mining in and around Ibbenbüren, which ended in the first half of the 19th century.
 By succession it came under Prussian rule in 1702.
 On 1 February 1724 Ibbenbüren attained municipal rights, which stood among other things in connection with the introduction of excise duty.
 In 1743 the first magistrate and mayor were appointed.

 During the rule of Napoleon Bonaparte at the beginning of the 19th century, Ibbenbüren belonged to the First French Empire, until it was freed by Prussian and Russian troops in 1815.
 It came back under Prussian rule on 1 January 1816, and was assigned to the district of Tecklenburg.
 After the end of World War II the city Ibbenbüren and the municipality Ibbenbüren Land were formed on 31 December 1974, into the department federation Ibbenbüren, resulting in today's city of Ibbenbüren.
 With the simultaneous dissolution of the district of Tecklenburg and fusion with the old district of Burgsteinfurt, Ibbenbüren was assigned to the new district of Steinfurt.

 On 16 May 2015, a passenger train collided with a vehicle on a level crossing at Ibbenbüren.
 Two people were killed and 20 were injured, three seriously.

 Panorama shot of the city centre of Ibbenbüren and the mountain "Dörenther Berg".
 In the background on the "Schafberg" one can recognize the mine plants as well as the Ibbenbüren power station.

 Coat of arms

 Coat of arms displays an upright golden anchor on a blue shield.
 The colours blue and gold represent the city colours.
 The origin of the anchor is not known, but the anchor is also on the coat of arms of the neighbouring earldom of Lingen, which has a harbour.
 The anchor could depict the port customs office, which was owned by the earl.

 Transport

-The town has three stations on the Löhne-Rheine railway provides connections to Osnabrück and Bielefeld.
+The town has three stations on the Löhne-Rheine railway, those being Ibbenbüren Central (Hauptbahnhof), Ibbenbüren Laggenbeck, and Ibbenbüren Esch, and provides connections to Osnabrück and Bielefeld.